Around Webster: Fan, Vix, Scharf Publications; Chakaryan Workshop; Ćosić Screenings

-Elsa Fan, associate professor of Anthropology in the College of Arts & Sciences, co-edited a special section in Medicine Anthropology Theory.
+Elsa Fan, associate professor of Anthropology in the College of Arts and Sciences, co-edited a special section in Medicine Anthropology Theory.

 The section brings together three think pieces, a commentary, and an introduction by the editors to explore the multiple ways that the category “men who have sex with men,” or “MSM,” circulates and is made up in global health spaces and development interventions.